Makeathon-NU/Street-Sight/README.md

   * Sets up the browser in which image is displayed at a pre-set frequency

 Instructions:
-* Put files Gopro.js, Index.html and 100GOPRO folder into the GoPro directory videos/DCIM/
+* Put files Gopro.js and Index.html into the GoPro directory videos/DCIM/
 * Connect to GoPro’s wifi on user’s mobile device
 * Go to browser address 10.5.5.9:8080/videos/DCIM to load the photo stream from GoPro
   * GoPro static address is 10.5.5.9:8080